meteor/guide/outlines.md

     3. Webhooks
 7. How to publish and use relational data
 8. How to do pagination or infinite scroll so that you can load data incrementally as the user needs it
+9. How to prepare Meteor app to work in offline mode and synchronize with database after reconnecting

 ### Meteor guide: UI/UX